Spiti Valley Road Trip from Manali

 5th Day : Spiti Sightseeing Day 02 (Hikkim, Komic, Langza )

-- Finally, we’ll head back to Kaza.
+- Finally, we’ll head back to Kaza where we will have dinner and spend the night.

 6th Day : Kaza to Chandratal/Batal (90 Kilometers, 7 Hours Drive)

-*Stay in Chandra Taal totally depends on weather conditions.
+*Staying in Chandra Taal totally depends on weather conditions.

 7th Day : Chandratal/Batal to Manali (125 Kilometers, 7 Hours Drive)